liwitte/liwitte.github.io/index.md

 - week of 7/15: I focused almost all of my time on coding (based on the codebook we created as a research team) the thousands of excerpts we scraped from Reddit forums and I started analyzing the data and codes and finding things that were interesting/stuck out to later create an analysis.
 - week of 7/22: I developed themes for the analysis of the data and focused in on specific analysis points, created a summary of all the data to write an analysis, and extracted a large number of quotes from our data to demonstrate each part of my analysis.
 - week of 7/29: We discussed poster designs as a team and examined examples of the good/bad, began designing/adding information to our research poster, wrote the analysis, peer-reviewed, and edited the analysis section based on reviews, and created tables for the analysis
+- week of 8/5: I continued editing the analysis, wrote an outline for the discussion, wrote the discussion, wrote the limitations, and continued working on our poster and adding information/visual details to it

 [My Final Report](files/finalreport.pdf)